krkartikay/logicsim/README.md

 # logicsim
 It is a digital logic simulator.
-It sux.
-It does't sux